shun-li-casia/robotics_sdk_tda4vm/drivers/zed_capture/README.md

 ```
 4. On the second terminal, to capture into ROS bag files, run one of two examples below
 ```
-$ roslaunch zed_capture recordbag.launch        # collect 15 seconds of data and stop itself
+# Collect 15 seconds of data and stop itself
-$ roslaunch zed_capture recordbag_split.launch  # save into a series of bag files, each keeping 15 seconds of data, until terminated with Ctrl+C
+$ roslaunch zed_capture recordbag.launch
+# Save into a series of bag files, each keeping 15 seconds of data, until terminated with Ctrl+C
+$ roslaunch zed_capture recordbag_split.launch
 ```
 5. (Optional to check the ROS topics) On 3rd terminal,
 ```